 Motor Placement – Hub vs. Mid-drive motor

 The motor on ebikes can be located in three different places, (1) within the hub of the front wheel, (2) the rear wheel, or (3) at the bike’s bottom bracket (called mid-drive motors).
 Rear hub motors are the most common on low to mid-range ebikes, while mid-drive motors are standard on most high-end bikes.
-Front hub motors are not common.
+Front hub motors are not as common.

 Mid-drive Motor vs. Rear Hub Motor